wp-media/wp-rocket-helpers/cache/wp-rocket-clean-product-related-translations/README.md

 # WP Rocket | Clean product related translations (WPML)

-Clears the cache of product translations when updating the main language, to keep the translated posts in sync
+Description: Clears the cache of product translations and its categories when updating a product, to keep the translations in sync

 Documentation:
 * [Using translation multilingual plugins with WP Rocket](https://docs.wp-rocket.me/article/76-using-translation-multilingual-plugins)